 View our Tasting Video (Coming Soon)

-You'll like this coffee if: You love complex and exotic coffees, full bodied white wines, and the finer things in life.
+You'll like this coffee if: You love complex and exotic coffees, dessert wine, and peach cobbler

 This is the third year we have been working with La Palma y El Tucan, a project just north of Bogota which is revitalizing coffee in the Cundinamarca region.
 They provide agronomic and infrastructure support to nearly 400 farmers while managing a detail oriented processing station to process their coffee.
-This is a lot from Santa Ines, and is pre fermented in the cherry before being pulped and dried as a honey process.
+This lot from El Porvenir is one of our favorite coffees we've received from this project with very structured sweetness and acidity.